TCO46/TheNeovim/main.md

 Then you should briefly read the Friendly Document in `init.lua` from you nvim config folder to further understand about Neovim configuration.

-If you did that then you should know where to put plugins so Lazy could install it.
-In case you don't, using search and find `require('lazy')` or just `lazy`.

 Kickstart.nvim already setup for LSP server or IntelliSense you normally see in VS code and other IDE.